xnhp/vanted-wiki/DevelopTabs.md

 ## Create a new Tab for user interaction

-Tabs are places where you can add a custom user interface that provides visible custom information or actions of your Add-on.
+Tabs are places, where you can add a custom user interface that provides visible custom information or actions of your Add-on.

-Each tab has to be instanciated and added to the tab-array field in the entry-class (see above).
+Each tab has to be instantiated and added to the tab-array field in the entry-class (see above).

 Each tab must extend the `org.graffiti.plugin.inspector.InspectorTab` class.
-You should

 The following example shows the minimum implementation
 ```java